The Authority of Darkness

 For he who worked effectually in Peter to the apostleship of the circumcision (Israel), the same was mighty in me (Paul) toward the Gentiles (everyone not of Israel): Galatians 2:8

 Paul’s gospel certainly is not the same gospel as what Jesus preached.
-Can you imagine why?
-Well, for two, Jesus did not have the new spiritual birth to offer while he was on the earth.
+For two, Jesus did not have the new spiritual birth to offer while he was on the earth.
 No person was “born from above” until the day of Pentecost, ten days after Jesus had ascended off the earth.
 In John 3, where Jesus is speaking to Nicodemus, he is speaking of a future time, at the resurrection, when those raised into righteousness and eternal life will be “birthed” spiritually to live forever.
 No person ever got “born again” while Jesus walked the earth.
 His death and resurrection were required in order for that to happen.

 That if you shall confess with your mouth the Lord Jesus, and shall believe in your heart that God has raised him from the dead, you shall be saved.
 Romans 10:9